microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

   **Required Configurations**

   - `repositories` keyword mapping: This is the syntax needed to reference an external repository.
-The Cobalt Infrastructure Template being referenced will live in another code repository.
+The **Shared Maven Service Pipeline** templates live in the infrastructure repository and not in the service repository with the **Maven Service**.
   - `template` attribute keyword: This is the syntax needed to use another `yaml` file as a template.
 The `yaml` files being referenced must be either the full path to the build stage `yaml` file or the deploy stages `yaml` file.
   - `copyFileContents` or `copyFileContentsToFlatten` parameter: Either or both of these parameters must be satisifed with the paths that point to the files you want packaged up and passed as build artifacts.